ruthea/ddb_discovery/README.md

 ## Notes

 - Ensure your AWS credentials are configured properly.
-- Install `numpy` using `pip install numpy` if not already installed.
 - Modify the script if needed to fit your specific use case or metric requirements.

 ## License